Burmese pythons in Florida: In the Everglades

 The Everglades is a region of tropical wetlands comprising the lower third of the Florida peninsula.
-Only 25% of the original Everglades remains, protected within Everglades National Park (ENP).
+Only 25% of the original Everglades remains, protected within Everglades National Park.
 The climate of South Florida and the location of the Everglades, surrounded by a metropolitan area to the east, Naples to the west, and Florida Bay to the south, make it particularly vulnerable to infestations of exotic species.
 Miami, in particular, is the hub for trade in exotic pets within the United States.
 Although the exact origin of Burmese pythons in the Everglades is unknown, it is likely that many were once pets released by owners who found them too difficult to care for.
 However, the majority of experts concur that the python population grew particularly after Hurricane Andrew.
 The category 5 storm destroyed a python breeding facility, which released numerous snakes into the adjacent swamps.
 An evaluation of the genetic structure of Burmese pythons sampled from Everglades National Park determined that the population is genetically distinct from pythons sampled in their native range, but within the Everglades population, there is little genetic diversity.

 In 2001, the United States Geological Survey began a 10-year period analysis of 400 pythons captured in the Everglades.
-The survey discovered that there existed a tangled genetic tree between these captured snakes, and that hybrid pythons were manifesting within the Everglades.13 out of the 400 pythons analyzed had genetic signatures of the Indian rock python within their DNA.
+The survey discovered that there existed a tangled genetic tree between these captured snakes, and that hybrid pythons were manifesting within the Everglades.
+Thirteen out of the 400 pythons analyzed had genetic signatures of the Indian rock python within their DNA.
 Indian rock pythons are a smaller and faster species than the Burmese python.

 Estimating the population of Burmese pythons in the Everglades is challenging because of the secretive nature of this species and the limited ability to conduct traditional mark-recapture assessments.
 Namely, it is counterintuitive to the primary goal of python removal to return captured pythons to the wild.

 Furthermore, the low detectability of pythons means that even if mark-recapture studies could be conducted, they would require a greater research effort than is currently possible.
 Pythons spend a majority of their day in hiding, whether in burrows or aquatic habitats, and one study indicated that even seasoned herpetologists showed only a 1% efficacy in detecting pythons housed in a seminatural environment.
 Consequently, estimates of python populations range from at least 30,000 to more than 300,000.